techuxwriter/UX-TW-IsD/z_1_concepts.md

 Without going too deep, basically, your commit/ a commit is part of the editing process.
 You edit the .md file then perform a commit.
 This is the way you save your suggested changes from the branch you created from the Master Branch.

 On the GitHub interface, when you commit the changes, it simply means _save your changes_.
 The Commit button (bottom of the .md file/page) is used to save your changes to your local branch, not the Master Branch.
-You do this before peforming a Pull Request (PR).
+You do this before performing a Pull Request (PR).
 Until you submit a PR, no one can see your changes (your commits).

 Whenever you add, edit, or delete a file, you're making a commit and adding them to your branch.
 The process of commits keeps track in GitHub of your progress as you work on your own branch.